MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/arcs.md

 [![](arcs-images/arcinfinitytightbounds-small.png "Triple screenshot of the Arc Infinity page with tight bounds")](arcs-images/arcinfinitytightbounds-large.png#lightbox "Triple screenshot of the Arc Infinity page with tight bounds")

 Although the connections between the arcs and straight lines are mathematically smooth, the change from arc to straight line might seem a little abrupt.
-A better infinity sign is presented in the next page.
+A better infinity sign is presented in the next article on [**Three Types of Bézier Curves**](beziers.md).

 ## Related Links